 The distinction between telecommunication networks and information networks and applications continues to blur.
 The work that has been done in Study Group 17 on security (including generic security architecture, framework, mechanisms and management guidelines for heterogonous networks/systems/services) needs to be continued and there needs to be a lead study group for security to coordinate within the ITU and with other SDOs.
 Study Group 17 also anticipates an increasing need for developing guidelines on security that meet the needs of all countries.

 Strengthening the trust framework, authentication, and protection of personally identifiable information is a prerequisite for the development of the Information Society and for building confidence among users of ICTs.
 Security of and for telecommunications and Information and Communication Technologies (ICT security) remains an area where security standards will be needed.
-New emerging technologies such as cloud computing, smart grid, intelligent transportation systems the 5th generation of cellular network, software-defined networks, Big Data analytics, Internet-of-Things, need technical measures to protect the personally identifiable information (PII) of citizens, as well as technical measures to protect children online.
+New emerging technologies such as cloud computing, smart grid, intelligent transportation systems the 5th generation of cellular network, software-defined networks, Big Data analytics, Internet of things, need technical measures to protect the personally identifiable information (PII) of citizens, as well as technical measures to protect children online.
 New security approaches to adequately address security threats may be required.
 Study Group 17 has a key role to play in development of international Recommendations in these areas.
 Much-needed development of security approaches for evolving technologies is best undertaken in the study group with expertise in existing security approaches.

 Through its activities as lead study group for security and as a result of SG17’s liaison and coordination activities, SG17 maintains awareness of other study group’s security activities as well as the work of other standardization bodies and consortia.
 It is anticipated that the liaison and coordination activities of SG17 will continue to be important in the future.
 SG17 has a proven track record of collaborating with other standards developing organizations in jointly developing Recommendations/standards.
 Generally, SG17 in its function of a lead study group and in order to be able to better support its security standardization activities makes good use of liaison facilities (correspondence, formal A.4/A.5/A.6 liaison cooperation) as well as referencing and joint development (A.23/A.25).